 - In all the strategies that we use we aim to promote the self-esteem of young people and build positive relationships amongst all in our school community.
-It is essential that we create a supportive climate in school. - We will review these strategies regularly and encourage students to suggest new ways of dealing with bullying. - For the Victim: - Counselling from the school counsellor Mentoring from the school nurse Assertiveness training Peer support - For the bully: - Training to help the bully to recognize their unsociable behaviour and offered support to modify that behaviour Mentaring of the behaviour of the bully - Monitoring of the behaviour of the bully
+It is essential that we create a supportive climate in school. - We will review these strategies regularly and encourage students to suggest new ways of dealing with bullying. - For the Victim:

+Counselling from the school counsellor Mentoring from Learning Mentors Assertiveness training Peer support

+• For the bully:

+Training to help the bully to recognize their unsociable behaviour and offered support to modify that behaviour

+Monitoring of the behaviour of the bully